zama-ai/concrete-ml/use_case_examples/federated_learning/README.md

 ## Setup

-To run this example you will need to have `concrete-ml` installed as well as the extra requirements from `requirements.txt`, using `python -m pip install -r requirements.txt`.
+To run this example you will need to install the requirements from `requirements.txt`, using `python -m pip install -r requirements.txt`.
 If you are using macOS with arm then you might need to launch the `./fix_grpc.sh` script for fix the `grpcio` package installation.

 ## Train the model